ze-ouyang/NNCOTR/README.md

-### NNCOTR: Neural-Network-based reconstruction of relativistic electron bunches structure by Coherent Optical Transition Radiation
+### NNCOTR: Neural-Network-based reconstruction of the 3D structure of relativistic electron bunches by Coherent Optical Transition Radiation